The-Bored-Dev/bubbles4j/README.md

-## J-Bubbles
+## jBubbles

 ### Introduction

-The purpose of this library is to give support in Java to a different way to process success and failure in our components.
+The purpose of "jBubbles" library is to give support in Java to a different way to process success and failure in our components, avoiding the traditional use of exception bubbling to handle failures.
+This is where its name comes from.
 We've detected an extensive use of a way of handling failure scenarios that we consider unnecessary and wrong in different ways.
-Therefore, we propose the use of this monad to facilitate handling of failures and also improve the readability of the flow in our source code.
+Therefore, we propose the use of monads to facilitate handling of failures and also improve the readability of the flow in our source code.

 ### Getting started